andry81/contools/Scripts/Tools/ToolAdaptors/totalcmd/README_EN.txt

 7.3.
 Method #3.
 Window per command line WC directory with changes.
 7.4.
 Method #4.
 Window per WC root directory with changes.
 8. One pane comparison for 2 selected files.
+8.1.
+Method #1.
+By path list from ANSI text file.
+8.2.
+Method #2.
+By path list from command line.
 9. One pane comparison for 2 selected files with sorted content.
+9.1.
+Method #1.
+By path list from ANSI text file.
+9.2.
+Method #2.
+By path list from command line.
+10. AUTHOR

 ------------------------------------------------------------------------------
 1. Open standalone notepad window for selected files.